 According to a survey of more than 800 PCT hikers, the top three highest-rated sleeping pads used by hikers were from Therm-a-Rest.
 Topping the list was the NeoAir XTherm, followed by the NeoAir XLite, and then the Therm-a-Rest Z Lite Sol.
 Personally, I love the Z Lite Sol.

 Pro Tip: Review how to patch your pad before you hit the trail.
 All Therm-a-Rest pads come with a repair kit, and a sturdy patch job can last for weeks if not months.
-Being able to service your gear yourself can save you a lot of headache (and sleepless nights).
+Being able to service your gear yourself can save you a lot of headaches (and sleepless nights).

 3: THE PARADOX